 There are plenty of scenic walking routes to take, depending on where you’re staying.

 Those staying in The Rocks need only walk down to Circular Quay, from which the Opera House should be clearly visible.
-If you are staying in the city centre or in the Hyde Park area, heading due north along Macquarie St is a brief yet culturally-rich walk.
+If you are staying in the city center or in the Hyde Park area, heading due north along Macquarie Street is a brief, yet culturally-rich walk.

 Once you arrive at Circular Quay, you’ll instantly be able to spot the Opera House, and it will only take you between five and seven minutes to get there after a refreshing walk beside the water.